New York Harbor - Pre World War II

 Another View of the Battery, the Extreme Southerly Point of Manhattan.

-It will form a medium under which funds can be raised without respect to the debt limit or the borrowing capacity of any of the component parts of the Port District, and it will not only have local interest but of the port in general and of the commerce of the whole country.
+It will form a medium under which funds can be raised without respect to the debt limit or the borrowing capacity of any of the Port District's component parts.
+It will have local interest, the port in general, and the whole country's commerce.
 Neither New York nor New Jersey can work out the best plan for the port by itself.

-Docking the Imperator in the North River
+Docking the German Ocean Liner SS Imperator in the North River.

-It seems likely that such a situation which would surely be affected by political changes and by the jealousies of other ports and sections of the country, would not solve the problem so well as if the control and administration of the port were retained within the Port District where there is local knowledge and local pride, and under which it is probable that the best results could be achieved, not only for the port itself but for the entire nation.
+It seems likely that such a situation, which would indeed be affected by political changes and by the jealousies of other ports and sections of the country, would not solve the problem so well as if the control and administration of the port were retained within the Port District where there is local knowledge and local pride, and under which it is probable that the best results could be achieved, not only for the port itself but for the entire nation.

 New York, The Greatest Port in the World (1907)

-Editorial Note.— For the plates from which this most interesting article is printed we are indebted to the "Broadway Magazine."
-The article so clearly portrays so many interesting features of New York City that we believe even New Yorkers themselves will find it as instructive as it is interesting— and we are sure that out-of-town readers will heartily welcome its reproduction here.
+Editorial Note.
+We are indebted to Broadway Magazine for the plates from which this most interesting article is printed.
+The article clearly portrays so many interesting features of New York City that we believe even New Yorkers themselves will find it as instructive as it is interesting—and we are sure that out-of-town readers will heartily welcome its reproduction here.

 The New Custom House, New York

-The New Custom House, New York.
+The New Customs House, New York.
+The Business World, December 1907.
 GGA Image ID # 142bf1f1a2

-Kurd and Polack and Lett and Hun, Wallachian gypsies in their red sashes, strange people babbling a hundred languages, cargoes of spice from the Indies, sugar and coffee and ivory from the hot, lazy ports to the south, teas from China, milk from Denmark, rugs and drugs and silks from Singapore, fully one hundred million dollars' worth of merchandise a month — all cast in heterogeneous confusion and tumult by a thousand ships into that hungry, eager mouth, the port of New York.
+Kurd and Polack and Lett and Hun, Wallachian gypsies in their red sashes, strange people babbling a hundred languages, cargoes of spice from the Indies, sugar and coffee and ivory from the hot, lazy ports to the south, teas from China, milk from Denmark, rugs and drugs and silks from Singapore, fully one hundred million dollars worth of merchandise a month — all cast in heterogeneous confusion and tumult by a thousand ships into that hungry, eager mouth, the port of New York.

 A string of freight cars, ten strings, fifty strings, go floating by.
-A big liner, black with travelers, docks at its North River pier; oyster-boats bob in the Gansevoort Market basin.
+A big liner, black with travelers, docks at its North River pier; oyster boats bob in the Gansevoort Market basin.
 Massachusetts fishermen in the East River cluster about the Fulton Street slip; coastwise steamers back away from their moorings and float outward.
 There, on the Brooklyn shore, the greatest warehouses in the world welcome the commercial booty of the earth—thirty million tons of it a year.

 Luggage In the Hands of The Inspectors.

 Luggage In the Hands of The Inspectors.
+The Business World, December 1907.
 GGA Image ID # 142c3132a9

 Ellis Island, The Receiving Station for Immigrants

 Ellis Island, The Receiving Station for Immigrants.
+The Business World, December 1907.
 GGA Image ID # 142c36d578

-Less than twenty-eight per cent, of New York's tonnage is represented in coastwise trade, whereas fully fifty percent, of London's is coastwise.
-In other words, of London's commerce, amounting to $1,370,000,000 annually, only $685,000,000 represents foreign trade, whereas of New York's $1,200,000,000 annual commerce $864,000,000 represents foreign trade, or an actual excess over London of $179,000,000.
+Less than twenty-eight percent of New York's tonnage is represented in coastwise trade, whereas fully fifty percent of London's, is coastwise.
+In other words, of London's commerce, amounting to $1,370,000,000 annually, only $685,000,000 represents foreign trade, whereas, of New York's $1,200,000,000 annual commerce, $864,000,000 represents foreign trade or an actual excess over London of $179,000,000.

 Come Aboard (left) and a Typical Crowd of Immigrants.

 Come Aboard (left) and a Typical Crowd of Immigrants.
+The Business World, December 1907.
 GGA Image ID # 142d30967b

-The Jamaica Bay Improvement Commission has recommended the purchase of 9,000 acres of shore land around the bay at a cost of $36,000,000, draining and walling it at a cost of $27,000,000, and then spending $50,000,000 more for buildings and docks.
+The Jamaica Bay Improvement Commission has recommended purchasing 9,000 acres of shore land around the bay for $36,000,000, draining and walling it for $27,000,000, and spending $50,000,000 more on buildings and docks.

 Governor's Island, In New York Harbor

 Governor's Island, In New York Harbor.
+The Business World, December 1907.
 GGA Image ID # 142d72cc60

 Part of New York's Four Hundred and Four Miles of Docks